rprabhat/chart-digitizer/README.md

 # chart-digitizer

+##ML approach:
--	ML approach: generate random chart for supervised training dataset and feed it into CNN model.
+ Generate random chart for supervised training dataset and feed it into CNN model.

+-	Random chart generator
+-	Model training using object detection
+-	Result analysis

+##Procedural approach: TODO
--	Procedural approach: Use opencv and tesseract-ocr to detect legends and bar length in chart.
+Use opencv and tesseract-ocr to detect legends and bar length in chart.

 ![flow](bar-chart-extraction-flow.png)